faryuhandraa/Data-Science-Projects/README.md

-Currently, I am deepening my expertise in data analytics and science by create several projects.
+This is my first repository on GitHub.
+Currently, I am deepening my expertise in data analytics and science.
+I will also learn create several projects.
 That's why I created this repository.
 Thank you!:)